Blood atonement: Rumors of blood atonement enforcement by Utah-era Danites

 Is there war in our religion?
 No; neither war nor bloodshed.
 Yet our enemies cry out "bloodshed," and "oh, what dreadful men these Mormons are, and those Danites! how they slay and kill!"
 Such is all nonsense and folly in the extreme.
 The wicked slay the wicked, and they will lay it on the Saints.

-Disaffected Mormon Fanny Stenhouse, a Godbeite dissenter and prominent critic of Brigham Young, described the Danites as "Avenging Angels" who murdered disaffected Mormons and blamed their disappearance on Indians.
+Disaffected Mormon Fanny Stenhouse, a Godbeite dissenter and a prominent critic of Brigham Young, described the Danites as "Avenging Angels" who murdered disaffected Mormons and she blamed their disappearance on Indians.
 Ann Eliza Young, an ex-wife of Brigham Young and author of the exposé Wife No. 19, also described the Danites as still being organized after reaching Utah, and murdering dissenters and church enemies.
 While their claims remain controversial among Mormon historians, their writing does indicate that the concept of Danites remained in currency as late as the 1870s.

-Thomas Coleman murder
+Murder of Thomas Coleman

-In 1866, Thomas Coleman (or Colburn), former slave, who was in good standing as a member of the LDS Church, was murdered.
-As Mormon historian D. Michael Quinn has documented, Coleman was apparently secretly courting a white Mormon woman, contrary to both territorial law and contemporaneous Mormon teachings regarding people of African descent.
+In 1866, Thomas Coleman (or Colburn), a former slave who was in good standing as a member of the LDS Church, was murdered.
+As the Mormon historian D. Michael Quinn has documented, Coleman was apparently secretly courting a white Mormon woman, contrary to both territorial law and contemporaneous Mormon teachings regarding people of African descent.

 At one of their clandestine meetings behind the old Arsenal (on what is now Capitol Hill in Salt Lake) on December 11, Coleman was discovered by "friends" of the woman.
 The group of vigilantes hit Coleman with a large rock.
-Using his own bowie knife, his attackers slit his throat so deeply from ear to ear that he was nearly decapitated, as well as slicing open his right breast, in what some believe was a mimicry of penalties illustrated in the temple ritual.
+Using his own bowie knife, his attackers slit his throat so deeply from ear to ear that he was nearly decapitated, as well as slicing open his right breast, in what some believe was a mimicry of penalties which are illustrated in the temple ritual.
 Not all of Coleman's wounds correlated with the temple ritual, however, since he was also castrated.
-A pre-penciled placard was then pinned to his corpse stating "NOTICE TO ALL NIGGERS - TAKE WARNING - LEAVE WHITE WOMEN ALONE."
-Even though it was the middle of winter, a grave was dug and Coleman's body was buried.
-The body was disposed of in less than three hours after its discovery.
-Less than twelve hours after that, Judge Elias Smith, first cousin of Joseph Smith, appointed George Stringham (a Mormon ruffian and vigilante with ties to Porter Rockwell, Jason Luce, and William Hickman) as the foreman of the Coroner's Jury; they briefly met and summarily dismissed the case as a crime that was committed by either a person or by persons unknown to the jury, abruptly ending all official enquiry into the bizarre murder.
+A pre-penciled placard which read "NOTICE TO ALL NIGGERS - TAKE WARNING - LEAVE WHITE WOMEN ALONE" was then pinned to his corpse.
+Even though it was the middle of winter, a grave was dug and Coleman's body was buried in it.
+The body was disposed of in less than three hours after it was discovered.
+Less than twelve hours after that, Judge Elias Smith, first cousin of Joseph Smith, appointed George Stringham (a Mormon ruffian and vigilante with ties to Porter Rockwell, Jason Luce, and William Hickman) as the foreman of the Coroner's Jury; they briefly met and summarily dismissed the case as a crime that was either committed by a person or persons who were unknown to the jury, abruptly ending all official enquiries into the bizarre murder.